Cacti/documentation/Aggregate-Templates.md

 ## Summary

-As previously mentioned, there are several combinations of options that you can use when working with an **Aggregate Template**.
+There are several combinations of options that you can use when working with an **Aggregate Template**.
 Some of these options will results in horrible and unexpected outcomes, so you will have to experiment until you come up with a desirable **Aggregate Template**.